datalad-handbook/book/docs/basics/101-130-yodaproject.rst

     proportion of the previous handbook content as a prerequisite.
 In order to be not too overwhelmingly detailed, the upcoming sections will approach :dlcmd:`push` from a "learning-by-doing" perspective:
-    You will see a first :dlcmd:`push` to GitHub below, and the :ref:`Findoutmore on the published dataset <fom-midtermclone>` at the end of this section will already give a practical glimpse into the difference between annexed contents and contents stored in Git when pushed to GitHub.
+    First, you will see a :dlcmd:`push` to GitHub, and the :ref:`Findoutmore on the published dataset <fom-midtermclone>` at the end of this section will already give a practical glimpse into the difference between annexed contents and contents stored in Git when pushed to GitHub.
 The chapter :ref:`chapter_thirdparty` will extend on this,